You have questions.

-Current Need - An unmet need for home and community-based services within twelve months, as determined by a county board based upon assessment of the individual using the Waiting List Assessment Tool.
+Current Need - An unmet need for home and community-based services within twelve months, as determined by a county board based upon assessment of the person using the Waiting List Assessment Tool.

-Immediate Need - A situation that creates a risk of substantial harm to an individual, caregiver, or another person if action is not taken within thirty calendar days to mitigate the risk.
+Immediate Need - A situation that creates a risk of substantial harm to a person, caregiver, or another person if action is not taken within thirty calendar days to mitigate the risk.

-Status Date - The date on which the individual is determined to have a current need based on completion of an assessment of the individual using the Waiting List Assessment Tool.
+Status Date - The date on which the person is determined to have a current need based on completion of an assessment of the person using the Waiting List Assessment Tool.

 Transitional List - The list which shall include the name and date of request for each person on a list of persons waiting for home and community-based services on the day immediately prior to the effective date of the new rule.

-Waiting List Assessment Tool - The instrument developed for purposes of making a determination of an individual's eligibility to be added to the waiting list for home and community-based services.
+Waiting List Assessment Tool - The instrument developed for purposes of making a determination of a person’s eligibility to be added to the waiting list for home and community-based services.

 People with Disabilities and Family Members